Read through the policies we have outlined related to your student account. If you have questions, don't hesitate to contact us.

 |Through the eleventh business day||

-The Student Association fee, course fees, science lab fees, and nursing department fees (if applicable) are refunded in full through the 100% refund period.
+The Student Government fee, course fees, science lab fees, and nursing department fees (if applicable) are refunded in full through the 100% refund period.
 Thereafter, there is no refund of the fees.

 Students who withdraw from Bethel or drop below full time status may incur additional tuition and housing costs for Interim.
 Please see the "Student Costs" section of the College of Arts & Sciences catalog or contact the Bethel Business Office for additional information.